A vision for the future, and how community support fits in.

 I know many of my readers agree.
 I know this because I’m fortunate enough in this job to know many of my readers personally.
 I love that about serving this community.
 And I’m hopeful that we can build something together – that I can lend my experience doing this work to help lead the creation of a sustainable news source, and that you, my friends, neighbors, readers, and even critics – can jump in and help us figure out how to do it.

 That’s why I wanted to ask for one other thing.
-You may know that East Greenwich News recently lost a board member.
 If you are interested in taking an even larger role, beyond helping to fund East Greenwich News, please contact me.
-I am trying to build the kind of team, and the kind of board, that will be able to take East Greenwich News forward years, even decades, into the future.
+I am trying to build the kind of team (writers, photographers), and the kind of board (not afraid to ask for money), that will be able to take East Greenwich News forward years, even decades, into the future.
 Let’s talk it over and see whether we might find a way to work together.

 I want to thank my readers and my neighbors in East Greenwich for all the support you’ve shown this effort over the years, and especially in the last few weeks (if you’ve been reading, you know what I mean).